algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ### Zone Texture

 Each zone will have different textures to distinguish it from the others.
 We'll use the textures available [here](https://ambientcg.com/).
-To use them in godot, import them and then go to the middle panel, then 3D Terrain and finally Texture.
+To use them in Godot, import them and then go to the middle panel, then 3D Terrain and finally Texture.

 ![alt text](./images/texture.png)